New tools to improve performance

 As you can see, creating (and sticking to) a long-term marketing goal isn’t as complex as you might think.

 The key?
-Tie them into your business goals, involve your entire team, and continue talking the goal into existence.
+Tie them into your business goals, involve your entire team, and continue measuring your progress against your set goals using a marketing dashboard software.

 You’ll soon get there.